Shaved asparagus and sweet corn pair perfectly in this fresh salad. The bright lemon dressing ties it all together.

 I found both recently on my weekly trip to Aldi and was both thrilled and inspired.
 I decided to shave the asparagus which is a delicious way to enjoy raw asparagus.
 Fresh corn adds a lovely crunch and does not need to be cooked when used in a salad like this, so it was fun and easy to put together.

 It does take a bit of time to shave the asparagus but this can be done ahead and kept, refrigerated, in a bowl of ice water for 6-8 hours, making this a perfect dish to make ahead for guests.

 I added dried cranberries for a bit of delicious sweetness and thin ribbons of red onions for a burst of zesty flavor.

 P.S.
 I use a vegetable peeler to shave my asparagus.
-Here is a great tutorial on this simple method.

 - Ingredients for the salad